jdefrance7/ast-uavcan/README.md

 Broadcasts can be sent in one of two ways:

 1. Using the generic broadcast function.
+Please note that the inout_transfer_id must be defined outside of this function and be declared static.
+Because of this, you cannot mix using the generic broadcast function and specific broadcast function for the same data types.

 ```c
 int broadcast(